MaxBittker/MaxBittker.github.io/src/pages/making-sandspiel/index.md

 ### Update Function

 The most important pieces of code in the game are the set of functions, one per element type, that define how each particle interacts with its neighbors each frame.
-Theoretically, you could delete these functions (which live in [species.rs](https://github.com/MaxBittker/sandspiel/blob/master/crate/src/species.rs) ) and write a new set that transform the game into a cellular automata simulator for some other system, such an ant farm, a petri dish, a cityscape, a paint canvas, an aquarium, or an abstract fractal playground.
+Theoretically, you could delete these functions (which live in [species.rs](https://github.com/MaxBittker/sandspiel/blob/master/crate/src/species.rs) ) and write a new set that transform the game into a cellular automata simulator for some other system, such an ant farm, a petri dish, a city-scape, a paint canvas, an aquarium, or an abstract fractal playground.

 Here's an example of how one of our elements is defined: